qax2333/portfolio/README.md

     * `npm run dev`

 It'll build the `bundle.css` & `bundle.js` when you change something.
-These files getting transfered to the `server` static resources path.
+These files getting transferred to the `server` static resources path.

 ### Intellij Idea Settings
 This is a helpful thing to develop even faster: https://stackoverflow.com/a/35895848